-Defendants.
+Defendant.

-This court held a telephonic preliminary pretrial conference on February 24, 2011.
-Plaintiffs appeared by Michelle L. Dama.
-Defendants appeared by J. Michael True.
+This court held a telephonic preliminary pretrial conference on May 12, 2011.
+Both sides appeared by counsel.
 The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.